Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-However, this circuit is yet too deep to be fully implemented on the quantum device.
-Therefore, we restrict our circuit to the first factor of \eqref{equation:Circuit2}.
-Choosing the feasible initial state

-we can predict which feasible states are actually accessible in this setting.
-Restricting to one factor in \eqref{equation:Circuit2} classically corresponds to having only access to four group elements: $\id$, $\tau_{1}$, $\tau_{2}$, and $\tau_{1} \tau_{2}$.
+In addition to the two mixer Hamiltonians $B_{1}$ and $B_{2}$, we also implement the QAOA-phase separator, resulting in the parameterized quantum circuit {\fontsize{5.5pt}{5.5pt} } However, this circuit is yet too deep to be fully implemented on the quantum device.
+Therefore, we restrict our circuit to the first factor of \textbf{(\ref{equation:Circuit2})}.
+Choosing the feasible initial state $\ket{\bm{z}_{0}} = \ket{100010001}$, we can predict which feasible states are actually accessible in this setting.
+Restricting to one factor in \textbf{(\ref{equation:Circuit2})} classically corresponds to having only access to four group elements: $\id$, $\tau_{1}$, $\tau_{2}$, and $\tau_{1} \tau_{2}$.
 Their application to $\bm{z}_{0}$ yields